jnun/5daydocs/work/tasks/review/35-setup-output-shows-instructions-not-results.md

 - Only show actual next steps that require user action

 ## Testing Criteria
-- [ ] Output messages confirm completed actions
+- [x] Output messages confirm completed actions
-- [ ] No redundant instructions for completed tasks
+- [x] No redundant instructions for completed tasks
-- [ ] Clear distinction between what was done and what user needs to do
+- [x] Clear distinction between what was done and what user needs to do
-- [ ] Concise, informative completion summary
+- [x] Concise, informative completion summary

+## Implementation Notes
+- Updated completion output to show what was accomplished with checkmarks
+- Replaced instruction-style messages with result confirmations
+- Added structured sections: "What's ready for you", "Project Structure", "Available Scripts"
+- Maintained platform-specific information but reframed as what was installed
+- Clear "Next Steps" section only shows actions requiring user involvement